fatah4561/graphql-ecommerce/README.md

 * [ ] Oauth or social login (Google, Facebook)
 * [ ] Rate limiting (especially on login and register)
 * [ ] Caching for cart system (using redis)
+* [ ] If guest has products in cart on log in merge the cart
+* [ ] Retry capabilities on payment system (on 5 retry considered payment really failed)
 * [ ] Products variant & categories system
 * [ ] Admin dashboard for analytic
 * [ ] Action logs system (turn into EDA in some services)